nanzi/leelazero_go_selfplay_game_datasets/README.md

 ## Prepare files

 * using [batch.py](python/batch.py)
+  * ($ head batch.py) to see instructions
+  * main function
     * unzip xz files
   * remove ^M line ending
     * check integrity of sgf game

-* Manually fix integrity issues which are list in [batch_IntegrityCheck.log](python/batch_IntegrityCheck.log) in repo or in script log
+* Manually fix integrity issues which are list in [batch.log](python/batch.log) in repo or produced by script

 * using [sgfcount.py](python/sgfcount.py)
+  * ($ head sgfcount.py) to see instructions
+* main function
-  * prepare for splitting
+    * prepare for splitting in line with sed command

 * using [sgfclips.py](python/sgfclips.py)
+  * ($ head sgfcount.py) to see instructions
+  * main function
   * split sgf file into small files(5 for now)
-  * manually handle big sgf files one by one
+    * should use (wc -l count/*.txt) for the last split index

 * using [split2hash.py](python/split2hash.py)
+  * main function
     * put each sgf game into its hash named folder (8chars)
-  * PB/PW in selfplays are the same
+    * PB/PW in self-plays are the same
+    * PW is more reliable except one missing case in all_2M.sgf

 ## Static Scripts
-* shell scripts to come
+* shell scripts
   * stat_opening_hoshi
   * ...